 Type 2 diabetes can be controlled in various ways.
 This includes eating a no-sugar (diabetic-friendly) diet, exercise, medication, and sometimes insulin.
+Prescription drugs Canada are affordable and effectively help with managing diabetes and blood glucose level.
 In both cases, careful monitoring is required.
 You will need your supplies with you at all times.
 You need to check your blood glucose levels before you eat a meal or when you feel that your glucose is high or low.
 You need to keep records so your doctor will know how low your levels fall during sleep and how you are responding to treatment.

 For either type of diabetes, quality equipment is necessary.
 Contact industry leader Ascensia for Contour Care.
 Ascensia has been in the business of helping people with diabetes for over 70 years.
 This was before they invented the Contour meters.
 Visit their website to learn about the battle that has been fought and is still being fought today against diabetes.
 This is more than meters.
 It is learning to use tools designed for you.